jsantoro10/jsantoro10.github.io/_cases/nonna.md

   solution:
     title: Why not eliminate the middleman?
     description:
-      - paragraph: For a growing restaurant chain with an established customer base, developing your own dedicated mobile app allows you to increase your profit margin, control the customer experience, and own customer insights.
+      - paragraph: For a growing restaurant chain with an established customer base, developing your own dedicated mobile app allows you to increase your profit margin, control the customer experience, and build customer loyalty.
-      - paragraph: My goal for this project was to design a mobile app for an Italian restaurant with this kind of profile.
-Enter Nonna’s Restaurant, an Italian restaurant with three locations in New York City.
-      - paragraph: “We’d like to provide our customers with a **quick way to easily order pickup/delivery in the midst of their busy schedules.**”
+      - paragraph: With these goals in mind, I designed a mobile app for an Italian restaurant called Nonna’s Restaurant that would like to provide its customers with a quick way to easily order pickup/delivery from one of its three locations in NYC.
-        quote: true
       - paragraph: In addition to pickup/delivery options and live order tracking, I wanted to ensure that the app included other features that could compete with existing food delivery apps, like **loyalty discounts** and **single sign-on**.
 research:
   description: